4rg0n/songs-of-syx-mod-more-options/README.md

 * Toggle certain random events
 * Tune the amount of weather effects like snow
 * Influence bonuses
+* Collect and export game stats into a CSV file
 * Game crash detection and backup mechanism

 ![Button](doc/img/button.png)